adabardiz/sign-language-to-speech-text/README.md

 Day 29: Added 14 words, tomorrow I'll make the ui cuter i lit had no time tday

 Day 30: 1 Month!
 Yipeee, today I made the ui cuter for collect_words.py, re-imagined the emotions logic: its (e) for any emotions that are being recorded into collect_words.py, re-incorporated the progress bar for detecting in detector.py, and a few things i dont think i can remember.
+I also added like 8 words, tomorrow I'll add words, add emotions & also maybe look into making this algorithm an app.